erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 This is one of my first major design efforts in F#.
 By which I mean that I started by designing and thinking about the problem rather than just hacking or trying to learn.
 As such, it went exceptionally well.

+My next effort will be to make the read/write functions except more than just string types.
+Perhaps a little refactoring if I can come up with a better design.

 The source code for this blog post is located on the "RabbitMqFramework" branch of my FirstRabbitMq repository: https://github.com/erichgess/FirstRabbitMQ/tree/RabbitMQFramework